 As with the first wave of SEO women, they too have much to share and teach you.
 Get to know them and follow them on Twitter.

-Donna Fontenot– (That’s FONT-KNOW) – Owner of Making A Living Online, Donna is an e-Business coach, HubSpot-certified inbound marketing consultant, Web developer, and SEO diva.
+Donna Fontenot– (That’s FONT-KNOW) – Donna is an e-Business coach, HubSpot-certified inbound marketing consultant, Web developer, and SEO diva.
 Her motto is, “You’ll never shine if you don’t grow.”
 Donna’s vast work experience includes gigs as a ColdFusion Web developer and I.T. department head.
 Her blog, Making a Living Online, combines her technical background with her inspiring vision for success, and is geared toward home-based entrepreneurs.
 Follow Donna @DonnaFontenot.

 Kalena Jordan – Owner and Editor of ASK Kalena, Kalena specializes in everything search engine, and her blog offerings have recently expanded to include PPC analytics, social media and product launches on Google.
 As the Co-Founder and Director of Studies at Search Engine College, an online training institution, Kalena tutors SEO and PPC courses and is the main contact for students.
 Her LinkedIn profile list her specialties as “Bionic, fibulous conglomeration of random search algorithms resulting in superior ascensionic ranking and visitation abilities.
 In other words, search is my life.”
 Follow Kalena @kalena.

 Anne F. Kennedy – With over 35 years in marketing and public relations, plus 10 years in SEO and search marketing, Anne is currently International Search Strategist with Beyond Ink.
-She is also the Director of Marketing of Joblr.
 An accomplished speaker, her recent appearances include SMX Sydney Australia, SES Toronto, and RIMC in Iceland.
-Anne’s expertise landed her a prominent position on the Search Engine Strategies (SES) Domestic Advisory Board.
-Anne also serves on the board of directors of Helium Writer’s Network, and is co-author of Global Search Engine Marketing, a guide to fine-tuning your international search engine marketing results.
+She’s also a CEO coach and founder of Outlines Venture Group.
 Follow Anne @AnneKennedy.

-Dana Lookadoo – Owner of Yo!
+Dana Lookadoo – We lost Dana a few years ago, but she still deserves a shout-out for everything she’s done for the industry.
+Dana was the owner of Yo!
 Yo!
-SEO, Dana calls herself a “search geek who prefers people over search engines but optimizes for both.”
-Her speciality is in coupling audience engagement and social media with SEO.
+SEO and used to call herself a “search geek who prefers people over search engines but optimizes for both.”
+Her speciality was in coupling audience engagement and social media with SEO.
 Donna began a career in computing/PC training in 1984, then moved into website development and online marketing.
-As a business trainer, Donna has developed classes for Sun Microsystems Open Gateway Programs, Monterey Institute of International Studies, U.C.
+As a business trainer, Donna developed classes for Sun Microsystems Open Gateway Programs, Monterey Institute of International Studies, U.C.
 Santa Cruz Extension, and WallMart’s MEM Technology Conference Series.
-She believes, “Successful engagements require creative tactical planning, implementation, perseverance and presence!”
-Follow Dana @lookadoo.

 Pamela Parker – As Executive Features Editor of Third Door Media’s Marketing Land, Pamela is an accomplished journalist, editor, and writer.
 In her diverse background, Pamela has worked for ClickZ, and covers media, marketing, advertising, and technology.
 Aside from her editing duties at Marketing Land, Pamela writes at her personal blog, The River, and has covered such diverse topics as The Future of Display and How Mad Men and Women Get Introduced to the Digital Ad Age in Google Trade at Marketing Land’s sister site, Search Engine Land.
 Follow Pamela @pamelaparker.